“It shall not be so among you!”

 René Girard and the Challenge of Truly Being Church

-View Recording: Michael Kirwan SJ, ZOOM – Thu 30th March
+Click below for complete recording: Michael Kirwan SJ – ZOOM – Thu 30th March

 “But Jesus called them to him and said, ‘You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 It shall not be so among you.‘” (Matt 20:25,26)Why is it that, despite this solemn instruction from Jesus, the Church came to mirror the pyramidal social order of the past?
 And why has unjust social inequality persisted even in spite of the call of the secular ‘Enlightenment’ for ‘liberty, equality and fraternity’?